 - Museum of Broken Relationships is a bizarre museum with thousands of mementos, gifts, and love letters from past romantic relationships.

-Hotel: Best Western Premier Astoria
+- The BEST Hotel in Zagreb → Best Western Premier Astoria

 #14 – Hvar Town

 A great place to visit Croatia at night

 - Wealthy, posh resort port